hassanshahzadaheer/mersi/README.md

     - Upon successful login, users are redirected to their dashboard.
     - Added **Logout option** to user’s profile menu.

+### Feature 3: Pricing Package Integration

+- **User Story**: As a client, I want to view available pricing plans and their features, so I can choose the best option for my needs.

+    - Pricing package interface added with tiered plans.
+    - Plans display dynamically based on the selected duration (e.g., 1 year, 2 years).
+    - Users can view details like plan features and pricing.
+    - Integrated **Subscribe Now** button for easy plan selection.

+### Feature 4: Admin Template & Profile Page Integration

+- **User Story**: As an admin, I need access to a dedicated panel for managing users and subscriptions.

+    - Admin template integrated, providing essential navigation and control panels.
+    - Profile page fully integrated, allowing users to view and update their personal information.

 ---

 ## Current Bugs